pulumi/docs/content/blog/managing-github-webhooks-with-pulumi/index.md

 authors: ["matt-ellis"]
 tags: ["Serverless"]
 date: "2018-07-13"

-summary: "At Pulumi, we use GitHub for a lot of our development workflow, which can be streamlined using Pulumi!
-This post takes a detailed look at automating GitHub using webhooks and serverless functions with Pulumi."
 ---

 At Pulumi, we do all of our development on GitHub, with a workflow built around topic branches.
 When a developer wants to make a change, they